One of the best things I ever did was learn to practice Reiki. — Andrea Eisenman

-Families who practice Reiki learn to take responsibility for their health, and become engaged in a culture of wellness and health promotion, that fundamental health care starts at home.
+Families who practice traditional Reiki are empowered to take responsibility for their happiness and health.
+Practicing Reiki engages families in a culture of wellness and health promotion, that fundamental health care starts at home.

-Children can learn to practice Reiki and enjoy sharing it with others.
-Email me to discuss how we can bring Reiki to your family.
+Children can learn to practice traditional Reiki and enjoy sharing it with others.
+Let’s talk about how best to bring Reiki practice to your family.

 I am also available to teach at your workplace or organization.
-Email me to talk about customizing a class that best serves your needs.
+Let’s customize a Reiki class to best serve your needs.

 While receiving a brief sample of Reiki touch at an information session Pamela gave, I instantly connected with Reiki’s deep comfort and potential for healing.
 I was quite burnt out, having just moved to NY after spending three years in Colombia and Africa in humanitarian aid work.

 After taking the First Degree class with Pamela and practicing self-treatment for a couple of months, I had greater resistance to stress, and felt less fatigued, more clear and able to concentrate on building a healthy eating, exercise and life routine that till then had felt beyond my reach.